Seeing error code 229 on your Lennox® furnace?

 This signifies your furnace is ignited at high speed because its low pressure switch wouldn’t close.

 It’s better to let a professional like one from Service Experts Heating & Air Conditioning in Fort Lauderdale work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re ready to fix a furnace error like yours.
+Our technicians are ACE certified, which means they’re ready to fix a furnace error like yours.

 We want you to be fully content with our furnace repair in Fort Lauderdale.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have numerous pressure switches to let the system to run at different speeds—and be more efficient.
 These switches also make sure your furnace runs safely and vents excess gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

 Your low pressure switch may not be working correctly if your furnace inducer motor switches on in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds after.

 Your HVAC will indicates something’s not right with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.